Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Evaluation and Discussion

+Interestingly, we can see that the events for resubmission attempts are not captured in the model, indicating that these submissions were handled offline.
+This highlights an important opportunity to improve educational process management by refactoring the process to capture such events.

+\textbf{Zooming into the Fifth Process Step (Submission and Grading of Process Mining):}\\ \figurename~\ref{fig:detailedDFG_5} presents a zoomed-in view of the fifth process step cropped from the detailed process flow.
+This step focuses on the interactions surrounding the Process Mining module.
+As can be seen, the number of submissions is 13 (much lower compared to 23 Lab submissions).
+We also see that the assignment was graded for only 28 students, compared to 134 students who received grades for the Process Tree Lab.
+A follow-up investigation showed that the process mining assignment was optional for students; upon completion, they could obtain a better grade for their assignment.
+This shows that the majority of students chose not to participate in this assignment.
+Our follow-up shows that this module was scheduled close to the final exam, and many students prioritized preparing for the exam rather than improving their assignment grades.

+In summary, this detailed step uncovers a clearly structured process where students collaborate on submissions, teachers assess and grade the work, and grades are subsequently updated.
+It demonstrates how OLAP operations like drilling down and unfolding not only improve visibility but also make the coordination between different actors and objects explicit, facilitating meaningful process analysis.

-\subsection{Precision and fitness evaluation}
+\subsubsection{Precision and fitness evaluation}

-To evaluate the impact of our approach on the precision and fitness of discovered models, we used the ocpa library~\cite{adams2022ocpa}, capable of discovering object-centric Petri nets and calculating their fitness and precision.
-However, the library has two limitations: (i) it cannot calculate the fitness and precision of large logs or complex processes, and (ii) it only supports OCEL 1.0.
-To mitigate the first and second limitations, we (i) extracted separate OCEL files for each group, capturing the students' work within their groups, (ii) converted the logs to OCEL 1.0 format.
+To evaluate the impact of our approach on the precision and fitness of discovered models, we used the \texttt{ocpa} library~\cite{adams2022ocpa}, capable of discovering object-centric Petri nets~(OCPN) and calculating their fitness and precision.
+However, the library currently has two limitations: (i) it cannot calculate the fitness and precision of large logs or complex processes, and (ii) it only supports OCEL 1.0.
+To mitigate these limitations, we (i) extracted separate OCEL files for each group, capturing the students' work within their groups, and (ii) converted the logs to OCEL 1.0 format.

 Using these logs, we discovered object-centric Petri nets and calculated the fitness and precision for each group.
 Subsequently, we drilled down the logs to (i) separate teachers from students, as both were recorded under the same user object type, and (ii) distinguish submission boxes for different assignments, which were expected at various stages of the course.
 Finally, we unfolded the logs for these submission boxes.
 The transformed logs were then used to discover new object-centric Petri nets and recalculate their fitness and precision.